BeastNeedsMoreTorque/scalaLiftDemo/README.md

 - Lift framework: 2.6.2 but taken care by SBT
-Squeryl, a Scala ORM ((taken care by SBT)
-Apache common for httpclient (taken care by SBT) scalatest for unit testing
+Squeryl, a Scala ORM ((taken care by SBT) skinny for httpclient (taken care by SBT) scalatest for unit testing

 - Install PostgresSQL.
 I use 9.4.5.0